 Poet Place in the Klinaklini Valley, BC (Photo by NCC)

 Two waterfalls on the river bookend Poet Place, between which the Klinaklini snakes back and forth in several oxbows.
 The habitat on the property is divided between deciduous, riparian (riverbank) woodlands and dry coniferous forest.

 A small agricultural field and the remnants of an old homestead pay tribute to past attempts to eke out a living on the wild property.
 But nature is quickly reclaiming this land.
 Aside from occasional visits by NCC staff, the property will be left largely to the wildlife that flourish here.

-Peter Shaughessy walks the wetlands at Dalton's Hideaway (Photo by NCC)
+Peter Shaughnessy walks the wetlands at Dalton's Hideaway (Photo by NCC)

 The conservation purchase of Poet Place and Dalton's Hideaway was made possible by generous funding from the Estate of Duncan Donald McGeachy.

 NCC's work in the Klinaklini watershed is an extension of our conservation efforts in the neighbouring Tatlayoko Valley, where we have protected key private lands in a relatively undisturbed and intact natural environment.

 The Klinaklini River forms a corridor between the Great Bear Rainforest on BC's central coast and the dry Chilcotin Plateau in BC's Central Interior.
 This corridor is a critical path for wide-ranging species, such as grizzly bear and migratory birds, that travel between the two distinct areas.